Chart Color Schemes

 Tuggerah - Kangy Angy has a typical household mix, with a higher-than-average median household size

-Family households constitute 76.3 percent of all households, including 34.6 percent couples with children, 24.1 percent couples without children, and 16.5 percent single parent families.
-Non-family households comprise the remaining 23.7 percent, with lone person households at 21.2 percent and group households making up 2.7 percent of the total.
-The median household size is 2.7 people, larger than the Greater Sydney average of 2.5.
+Family households account for 76.3 percent of all households, including 34.6 percent couples with children, 24.1 percent couples without children, and 16.5 percent single parent families.
+Non-family households constitute the remaining 23.7 percent, with lone person households at 21.2 percent and group households comprising 2.7 percent of the total.
+The median household size is 2.7 people, which is larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households